sadiqshifa/RMAS/README.md

 SCRA was chosen as the template domain because its requirements are discrete and its process touchpoints are bounded — it's a good domain to build the methodology in.
 The same four-layer approach applies to:

-- AML/KYC/Sanctions (Layer 1 and Layer 2 partially built in this repository)
+- AML/KYC/Sanctions (Layer 1 and Layer 2 drafted; not yet committed to this repository)
-- Fair Lending / HMDA (Layer 1 drafted)
+- Fair Lending / HMDA (Layer 1 drafted; not yet committed to this repository) — both domains are already covered by the cross-domain [Regulatory Change Monitor](https://sadiqshifa.github.io/RMAS/reg-change-monitor.html) agent above, ahead of their own Layer 1/2 docs landing here
 - Healthcare privacy (HIPAA, 42 CFR Part 2)
 - Insurance regulatory compliance
 - Energy market compliance (FERC, NERC)